Kenya Rae

 But not?
 NOW!
 I have figured out the trick to make some of the creamiest grits you ever wanted to have.

 They’re not my momma's grits.
-I still don’t know what she does, but I’d serve these to her without getting any judgment or push back.
+I still don’t know what she does, but I’d serve these to her without getting any judgment or pushback.

 I have a few things I’ll share about how I make my grits because I want you to have delicious creamy grits too.
 Cause friends don’t let friends make and eat lumpy grits.